History of the Gaskell Arms

 The Gaskell Arms is a 17th century coach house, delightfully situated on the edge of the medieval village of Much Wenlock and near Ironbridge, Shropshire.

-The hotel has a function room which can be used for business meetings and conferences and the venue has a full wedding licence.
+The hotel has a function room which can be used for business meetings and conferences.
 The hotel restaurant offers a selection of home cooked food and bar meals.
 In our large function room, we have a line up of entertainment events running throughout the year.
 Hotel accommodation rates include our fantastic English Breakfast

 The Hotel is a family owned and managed free house, offering warm, traditional hospitality throughout the year.

-We offer comfort and style of all modern conveniences, whilst retaining all the charms of our historic past - including oak beams and the welcoming warmth of a log fire to greet you in the winter.
+We offer comfort and style of all modern conveniences, whilst retaining all the charms of our historic past - including oak beams and the welcoming warmth of a wood burner to greet you in the winter.

 Whatever your requirements... a weekend break, a business trip or that very special occasion, the Gaskell Arms can offer you the best in friendly, professional service.